ansible/ansible/docs/docsite/rst/become.rst

 Become
 ``````
 Ansible allows you to 'become' another user, different from the user that logged into the machine (remote user).
-This is done using existing
-privilege escalation tools, which you probably already use or have configured, like `sudo`, `su`, `pfexec`, `doas`, `pbrun`, `dzdo`, `ksu` and others.
+This is done using existing privilege escalation tools such as `sudo`, `su`, `pfexec`, `doas`, `pbrun`, `dzdo`, `ksu`, `runas` and others.

-.. note:: Before 1.9 Ansible mostly allowed the use of `sudo` and a limited use of `su` to allow a login/remote user to become a different user
-    and execute tasks, create resources with the 2nd user's permissions.
-As of 1.9 `become` supersedes the old sudo/su, while still being backwards compatible.
-    This new system also makes it easier to add other privilege escalation tools like `pbrun` (Powerbroker), `pfexec`, `dzdo` (Centrify), and others.
+.. note:: Prior to version 1.9, Ansible mostly allowed the use of `sudo` and a limited use of `su` to allow a login/remote user to become a different user and execute tasks and create resources with the second user's permissions.
+As of Ansible version 1.9,  `become` supersedes the old sudo/su, while still being backwards compatible.
+This new implementation also makes it easier to add other privilege escalation tools, including `pbrun` (Powerbroker), `pfexec`, `dzdo` (Centrify), and others.

-.. note:: Become vars & directives are independent, i.e. setting `become_user` does not set `become`.
+.. note:: Become vars and directives are independent.
+For example, setting `become_user` does not set `become`.

 Directives